tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 You may be asked about the security, but you should ignore them.

 When the installation process is copmlete, the application automatically launches.
-If you want to launc it again, select `TMT International Observatory` - `QSB Linear Encoder Reader` in the Windows menu.
+If you want to launch it again, select `TMT International Observatory` - `QSB Linear Encoder Reader` in the Windows menu.

 <img src="images/windows_menu.png" width="158" height="308">